robreiss/stringformatter/README.md

 # stringformatter

-StringFormatter JS is an extensible string formatter for Javascript that goes far beyond sprintf or even the forthcoming ECMA6 standard for string formatting.
+StringFormatter JS is an extensible Javascript string formatting library that goes far beyond sprintf or even the forthcoming ECMA6 standard for string formatting.
 It has built in functionality for:

 1. Strings
 2. All numeric types including integers, fixed point, hex, octal, percentages, and financial notation along with special handling for NaN and Infinity.